VersusFacit/VersusFacit/README.md

 ## 👋 Hi and Hello

-I’m Mila Page (she/her) a developer relations advocate on the community team at dbt Labs
+I’m Mila Page (she/her) a developer relations advocate on the community team at dbt Labs.

 ## Technical Interests